aspergarus/ProceduralFramework/README.md

 But pretending that objects don't exists, we need to deal only with functions.
 So here I see 3 ways how to do it.

 1. Using global variables.
 [Example of router](https://gist.github.com/aspergarus/0f632bc9050f8f851927b9f522a9a61e)
 2. Using static variables inside functions.
-[Example](https://gist.github.com/aspergarus/b26c5ce90138d689ca5641644ece7b94)
+[Example of container](https://gist.github.com/aspergarus/b26c5ce90138d689ca5641644ece7b94)
 3. Using functions as closure with closed state from the caller.
+[Example of router](https://gist.github.com/aspergarus/b2a56ece47d9409a47261a1bbaa0d47e)
 4. Using passing parameters everytime when we need some state.

 I rejected 1, as it's really easy to implement, but sometimes you may get into trouble since you have global scope, and every know that global is evil.